lukevers/mouse/README.md

 ./
 ```

+The name of your configuration file should always be `mouse`, but the file extension depends on the configuration type that you use.

+### Choosing a configuration type

+Mouse uses the [Viper](https://github.com/spf13/viper) library, which allows a variety of configuration types.
 Your configuration file must be named appropriately and should be one of the following:

 ```bash
 mouse.toml